wtnwin111/interview/src/com/interview/flag/README.md

         result = DISTINCT result;
         STORE result INTO 'result.txt' USING PigStorage();

-13. Design the most recently viewed item for amazon, say 15 most recently viewed item which are scrollable for millions of products and users. scalable and extensible model. give apis, distributed systems, caching , reduce latency : critical
+13. [Design] Design the most recently viewed item for amazon, say 15 most recently viewed item which are scrollable for millions of products and users. scalable and extensible model. give apis, distributed systems, caching , reduce latency : critical

         Answer: